LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 PS C:\ffxi\server>
 ```

-You can open the resulting Trace in the `Tracy.exe` GUI at a later time.
+You can open the resulting Trace in the `tracy-profiler.exe` GUI at a later time.

 ## Finding Problems